zukliArnas/big_data/README.md

 # Big Data Analysis first assigment

-First of all, create virtual env to not overload ypur pc with extra files
+First of all, create virtual env to not overload your pc with libraries:

 ```
 python3 -m venv .venv